 Butler's student-athletes have historically ranked among the nation's best in the classroom.
 Almost all of the Bulldog teams annually receive recognition for cumulative team GPA as well as various individual awards.
 During the 2011-12 academic year, 18 of BU's 19 athletic teams had a cumulative team GPA of 3.0 or better.
 The GPA for all of Butler's teams was 3.348.

 In the most recent Academic Progress Report (APR) study done by the NCAA, the Bulldogs had 11 teams honored as being in the top 10 percent in the nation.
 Butler ranked in the top five percent of all Division I schools in number of teams honored.
 Only 15 of the 347 Division I institutions had more than 11 teams recognized.
-Butler had the highest number of teams honored among schools in the Atlantic 10.

 Butler's men's basketball team captured a share of five consecutive league championships in addition to the team's well-documented NCAA Championship success.
 The men's cross country is nationally-ranked and won 14 straight league championships, while the women's team won nine times during a span of 10 years.
 Butler has also recently won league championships in men's and women's soccer, volleyball, football, men's tennis and women's golf.